thanosalexander/mysql-aes-encrypt/README.md

 **Always make a back-up before making changes to your data**

-The easiest and more secure way to is to use this MySQL function when updating your records:
+The easiest and more secure way to use this, is to use this MySQL function when updating your records:
 ```sql
 CREATE FUNCTION `aes_encrypt_string` (col blob, aeskey char(255))
 RETURNS blob